TimG27/MRI-recon/BART-in-container.md

 This will install bart: version 0.8.00 in a directory called bart-0.8.00.

 ## Creating a Python file that imports bart
-Before we copy our container to the cluster, let's create a python file to test.
+Before we copy our container to the cluster, let's create a test python file.

 ```commandline
 cd ~/bart-container/